 - In deciding whether the suspension of a sentence is appropriate in cases in which imprisonment is imposed, the court should give the primary consideration factor greater importance than the general consideration factors.
-The following principles should be considered: - In cases in which only two or more primary affirmative factors exist or when the primary affirmative factors outnumber the major adverse factors by two or more, it is recommended to suspend the sentence. - In cases in which only two or more primary affirmative factors exist or when the primary affirmative factors outnumber the major adverse factor by two or more, suspension of the sentence is recommended. - 3 In cases in which 1 or 2 apply, but the difference between the number of general adverse (affirmative) factors and general affirmative (adverse) factors is greater than the difference between the number of primary affirmative (adverse) factors and primary adverse (affirmative) factors, or in cases other than 1 or 2, the court shall decide whether to suspend the sentence after comparing and assessing the factors listed under the suspension of the sentence section comprehensively.
+The following principles should be considered: - In cases in which only two or more primary affirmative factors exist or when the primary affirmative factors outnumber the major adverse factor by two or more, suspension of the sentence is recommended. - 2 In cases in which two or more primary adverse factors exist or when the primary adverse factors outnumber the primary affirmative factors by two or more, imprisonment is recommended. - 3 In cases in which 1 or 2 apply, but the difference between the number of general adverse (affirmative) factors and general affirmative (adverse) factors is greater than the difference between the number of primary affirmative (adverse) factors and primary adverse (affirmative) factors, or in cases other than 1 or 2, the court shall decide whether to suspend the sentence after comparing and assessing the factors listed under the suspension of the sentence section comprehensively.